stephaneey/azure-and-k8s-architecture/networking/azure-kubernetes-service/east-west-traffic/east-west-shared-calico.md

 ## Conclusion
 It is possible to involve the security department in the review process and escape the traditional *Firewall Change Request* ticket by:

-- mimicking the Azure Landing Zone approach
+- Considering AKS Landing Zones, consisting of one or more namespaces dedicated to an application and identified as such.
-- leveraging the dynamic nature of network policies together with the various techniques such as branching, pull requests, approvals, etc. made available by CI/CD platforms.
+- Leveraging the dynamic nature of network policies thanks to landing zone labels used in policy rules.
+- Leveraging CI/CD platforms to orchestrate everything and let CISO approve network policy changes.

-## Remarks
+## Remark

 When managing shared clusters at scale, you should consider Enterprise-grade solutions such as Calico Enterprise.
-This applies to any technology (Service Meshes, etc.) that you plan to use as part of your reference architecture.
+This remark applies to any technology (Service Meshes, etc.) that you plan to use as part of your reference architecture.